dappcenter/relayer-proto/README.md

 After nvm is installed, use `nvm use` to switch to the current node version for this project.

-Install dependencies w/ `npm i` and then run tests with `npm run tests`
+Install dependencies w/ `npm i` and then run tests with `npm run build`

 ### Terminology